CapsAdmin/NattLua/README.md

 The typesystem itself follows the same philosophy as Lua.
 It has low level concepts that give you the freedom to choose how much you want to constrain your program. (🦶🔫!)

+There is a [playground](https://capsadmin.github.io/NattLua/) you can try.
+It supports hover type information and other diagnostics.

 Complex type structures, such as array-like tables, map-like tables, metatables, and more are supported:

 ```lua